peak-gao/code-notes/React/react-notes-mini-1.md

           counter: this.state.counter++
         });
         ```
+- when you call setState(), React merges the object you provide into the current state
 - will always lead to a re-render unless shouldComponentUpdate() returns false
 - you access state by `this.state.someProperty`
 - think of setState() as a request rather than an immediate command to update the component